|Sample Sizes:||Up to 1" X 1" X 3/4"|

 |Standard Scanning Modes:||Vibrating(Tapping), Non Vibrating (Contact), Phase, LFM|

 |Scanners:||50 x 50 x 17 µm, 15 x 15 x 7 µm|

 |Video Optical Microscope:||Zoom to 400X, 2 µm resolution|

 |Download:||TT-2 AFM Product Datasheet PDF|

-This compact, second generation tabletop Atomic Force Microscope has all the important features and benefits expected from a light lever AFM and includes everything required for high-resolution scanning in one low price.
-The TT-2 AFM is:
+This compact, second generation tabletop Atomic Force Microscope has all the important features and benefits expected from a light lever AFM and includes everything required for high-resolution scanning for one low price.